Dextropropoxyphene

-Uses
+Medical uses

 Analgesia

 Dextropropoxyphene is generally considered a weak analgesic, with several studies finding its efficacy is no better than acetaminophen.
 Like codeine, it is a weak opioid.
 However, dextropropoxyphene has one-third to one-half of the analgesic activity of codeine.

 Restless legs syndrome

 Dextropropoxyphene has been found to be helpful in relieving the symptoms of restless legs syndrome.

-Contraindications

-Dextropropoxyphene is contraindicated in patients allergic to paracetamol (acetaminophen) or dextropropoxyphene, and in alcoholics.
-It is not intended for use in patients who are prone to suicide, anxiety, panic, or addiction.
+Available forms